 Education tax credits help decrease the costs of higher education by reducing the amount of taxes households with eligible students owe.
 In some cases, filers can even qualify for tax refunds.

 AMERICAN OPPORTUNITY TAX CREDIT

-As part of economic recovery legislation in 2009, Congress enacted the American Opportunity Tax Credit (AOTC).
-This new credit, available through 2017, expands the previous Hope Credit.
-The AOTC can make education more affordable for lower-income families and students who might not otherwise be able to attend college.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015 made the American Opportunity Tax Credit (AOTC) permanent.
+This credit expands the previous Hope Credit and can make education more affordable for lower-income families and students who might not otherwise be able to attend college.

 LIFETIME LEARNING CREDIT

 For students not pursuing a degree, the Lifetime Learning Credit (LLC) is available at any point in their post-secondary education.
 Workers may use the LLC to improve job skills which can increase their earning ability.
 Unlike the AOTC, this credit only reduces income tax, and won’t benefit filers that do not owe tax.

 Filers may be eligible for the education tax credits if:

 - They paid for “qualified educational expenses,” during the tax year or the first three months of the next year for themselves, their spouse, or their dependents, at an “eligible educational institution.”
 These institutions include colleges, universities, vocational schools, and accredited schools eligible to participate in Student Aid programs of the U.S. Department of Education.